vervallsweg/cast-web-api/README.md

 	$ npm install forever -g

-Here we pass the path of the command line utility script to Forever:
+### Linux/OSX

 	$ forever start `which cast-web-api`
 	$ forever stop `which cast-web-api`

-[Linux/OSX only] If you'd like to always run the API in the background even after reboots, you can use crontab.
+If you'd like to always run the API in the background even after reboots, you can use crontab.

 	$ # While using forever
 	$ (crontab -l 2>/dev/null; echo "@reboot `which forever` `which cast-web-api`")| crontab -